Louise Feltham

 Charlotte Beatrice Louise Feltham (22 March 1935 – 25 May 2020) was a member of the House of Commons of Canada from 1988 to 1993.
 She was a businessperson by career.

-She was elected in the 1988 federal election at the Wild Rose electoral district for the Progressive Conservative party.
+Feltham began her political career by serving as councillor and reeve of Rocky View County from 1974 until 1988.
+She was elected in the 1988 federal election at the new electoral district of Wild Rose for the Progressive Conservative Party.
 She served in the 34th Canadian Parliament but lost to Myron Thompson of the Reform Party in the 1993 federal election.
 She died in Calgary on 25 May 2020.